GenticFlow

 Apply policy

-Check whether the proposed action is allow-listed, low risk, and approved for that endpoint group, or whether it needs technician sign-off.
+Check whether the proposed action is allow-listed, low risk, and approved for that endpoint, or whether it needs technician sign-off.

 Fix or remote in

-Run the approved fix automatically when policy allows, or open remote control, secure terminal, and file transfer on the same case when a person is needed.
+Run the approved fix automatically when policy allows, or open remote control, secure terminal, and file transfer on the same case when a technician needs to take over.

 Verify the outcome